 Oceanit Laboratories, Inc., Honolulu, Hawaii 96813

 While methods currently exist to monitor the health of a pipeline system as a whole, pinpoint inspection and location tools to identify and repair specific areas are not commercially available.
-Replacement of entire pipelines is non-viable due to the expensive cost and extended amounts of inoperability, and determining which areas are in need of replacement proves to be a significant challenge.
-As the pipeline network continues to age, the cost of maintenance and monitoring of all these systems will continue to increase, while becoming exponentially more difficult to address.
-Thus, there is an imminent need for a new approach that combines both a method to provide economically-efficient retrofitting of existing pipelines in-place, and simultaneous sensing technology that can provide feedback on the structural health of the pipelines to determine which areas require attention.
+Replacement of entire pipelines is non-viable due to the expensive cost and extended amounts of inoperability and determining which areas are in need of replacement proves to be a significant challenge.
+As the pipeline network continues to age, the cost of maintenance and monitoring of all these systems will continue to increase while becoming exponentially more difficult to address.
+Thus, there is an imminent need for a new approach that provides economically efficient retrofitting of existing pipelines in-place.

 The United States has over 1.2 million miles of natural gas transport pipelines laid, more than any other country in the world, with the majority of these lines buried underground.
-This makes replacement or refurbishment of damaged pipelines cost prohibitive, and substantially limits the capability for widespread effective detection of pipeline health, deposit formation, and overall performance.
-The proposed research allows for a novel, cost-effective method of finding, repairing, and mitigating damage in pipeline interiors, while being minimally disruptive to normal pipeline operation.
-The coating can significantly improve the economics of energy transport through providing flow assurance, limiting catastrophic blowouts, and minimizing product loss from small but sustained leaks.
+This makes replacement or refurbishment of damaged pipelines cost-prohibitive and substantially limits the capability for widespread effective detection of pipeline health, deposit formation, and overall performance.
+The proposed research allows for a novel, cost-effective method of finding, repairing, and mitigating damage in pipeline interiors while being minimally disruptive to normal pipeline operation.
+The treatment can significantly improve the economics of energy transport by providing flow assurance, limiting catastrophic blowouts, and minimizing product loss from small but sustained leaks.

 Oceanit is currently preparing a second field trial where a severely corroded pipeline shall be inspected, cleaned, and coated via the EverPelTM system.
 Field characterization of the coating shall be conducted based on protocols developed by Oceanit, and a quality control and application guide shall be finalized in conjunction with Oceanit’s application partner.
 The EverPelTM coating shall be analyzed after application by selected third party laboratories for compatibility with existing imaging techniques such as MFL and UT, as well as surface adhesion and roughness.
 Oceanit has continued to refine its imaging and processing tool to highlight areas of heavy corrosion damage, and shall further demonstrate its efficacy in this field trial.